 - Rapidly develop and commercialize our lead product candidate ARQ-151 for the treatment of patients with plaque psoriasis and atopic dermatitis.
 We plan to develop ARQ-151 for the treatment of plaque psoriasis and atopic dermatitis.
-Based on the clinical data generated to date, we believe ARQ-151 has the potential to be the best-in-class non-steroidal topical treatment with efficacy in-line with high-potency steroids while potentially delivering a safety and tolerability profile that enables chronic administration, including for pediatric patients.
-We plan to initiate Phase 3 studies in plaque psoriasis in the first half of 2020 and expect to report Phase 2a topline data on the use of ARQ-151 in atopic dermatitis by the end of 2019. - Expand our addressable market with ARQ-154.
+Based on the clinical data generated to date, we believe ARQ-151 has the potential to be the best-in-class non-steroidal topical treatment with symptomatic improvement similar to high-potency steroids while potentially delivering a low risk of side effects and a favorable tolerability profile that enables chronic administration, including for pediatric patients.
+In plaque psoriasis, we have initiated two Phase 3 clinical trials and a long-term safety study of ARQ-151 with topline results expected in the first half of 2021.
+In atopic dermatitis, we completed a Phase 2 proof of concept study of ARQ-151 in December 2019 and plan to initiate a Phase 2b study in the second half of 2020, with topline results expected in the second half of 2021. - Expand our addressable market with ARQ-154.
 ARQ-154 is a foam formulation of ARQ-151 for the treatment of scalp psoriasis and seborrheic dermatitis that we developed to treat hair-bearing areas of the body like the scalp where a cream is not suitable.
-Based on the results of our Phase 2 studies with ARQ-151, we believe ARQ-154 has the potential to offer patients efficacy in-line with high-potency steroids in scalp psoriasis and may be superior to standard of care treatments for seborrheic dermatitis, while potentially maintaining favorable safety and tolerability. - Continue to innovate and develop our product pipeline of therapeutics which we believe have the potential to be best-in-class in immuno-dermatology.
+Based on the results of our Phase 2 studies with ARQ-151, we believe ARQ-154 has the potential to offer patients symptomatic improvement similar to high-potency steroids in scalp psoriasis and may be superior to standard of care treatments for seborrheic dermatitis, while potentially maintaining a low risk of side effects and favorable tolerability.
+We have initiated a Phase 2 proof of concept study in seborrheic dermatitis and a Phase 2b study in scalp psoriasis. - Continue to innovate and develop our product pipeline of therapeutics which we believe have the potential to be bestin-class in immuno-dermatology.
 We plan to develop ARQ-252, a JAK1 inhibitor with a high relative selectivity to JAK1 over JAK2, for the treatment of hand eczema and potentially vitiligo and alopecia areata.
-Given its high relative selectivity to JAK1 over JAK2, we believe ARQ-252 has the potential to treat inflammatory diseases without causing the hematopoietic adverse effects associated with JAK2 inhibition, giving it the potential to be best-in-class.
-We plan to initiate our Phase 2b study in hand eczema in the first half of 2020 and our Phase 2a study in vitiligo in the second half of 2020.
-Additionally, we have formulation and preclinical efforts underway for ARQ-255, an alternative topical formulation of ARQ-252 designed to reach deeper into the skin in order to potentially treat alopecia areata. - Establish an integrated development and commercial organization.
-We believe the concentrated prescriber base of the U.S. dermatology segment provides us with the opportunity to build a fully integrated commercial organization and targeted sales force for the commercialization of our product candidates among dermatology specialists.
-To further enhance the value of our product candidates, we will selectively seek partners to commercialize our products outside of the dermatology specialist segment, and to develop and commercialize our products outside of the U.S. market.
+Given its high relative selectivity to